Study Abroad Programs in Oklahoma, click here.

 Council on International Educational Exchange: CIEE provides teaching opportunities for these who want to take time off to travel and gain international experience.
 See the world and return to the home with an increased visibility in a highly competitive workforce.

-Cross Cultural Solutions: CCS provides international volunteer opportunities for students, adults, families, teens, working professionals, and groups to work side by side with local people.
-Their program terms are usually 2 - 12 weeks.
+Cross Cultural Solutions: CCS provides international volunteer opportunities for students, adults, families, teens, working professionals and groups to work side by side with local people.
+Their program terms are usually two to 12 weeks.

 Eldis: Eldis lists worldwide job opportunities.